 Hollister is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Hollister is an extremely ethnically-diverse town.
 The people who call Hollister home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hollister residents report their race to be Native American, followed by White.
-Important ancestries of people in Hollister include Irish, English, French, Scottish, and Other Subsaharan African.
+Important ancestries of people in Hollister include Irish, English, French, Scottish, and Russian.

 The most common language spoken in Hollister is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Vietnamese and Spanish.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Hollister, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.